Utkarsh-Nipane/MedEx---Advanced-Medical-Named-Entity-Recognition-System/readme.md

 # Final Project : System's Integration

-## Welcome to the GitHub Repository of Ronit Shahu!
+## Welcome to the GitHub Repository of Utkarsh Nipane!

 This repository houses the code for our innovative project.
-Whether you're looking to contribute or simply explore, we're thrilled to have you here!
+Whether you're looking to contribute or simply explore, I'm thrilled to have you here!

 ---